zrghassabi/Pytorch-Examples-Linear-Regression-Multi-layer-perceptron-Classification-/README.md

         -Number of samples=3168
-        -Each sample has 21 Attributes or features -using 'from sklearn.model_selection import train_test_split' to split train and test data
+        -Each sample has 21 Attributes or features -using 'from sklearn.model_selection import train_test_split' to split train and test data -using 'loss = nn.BCELoss()' which Creates a criterion that measures the Binary Cross Entropy between the target and the output

 Example 6=